dialog-semiconductor/BLE_SDK6_examples/LPCCSE_92_Hibernation/Readme.md

 - Using the proximity reporter as the base project, the device advertises until the advertisement timeout occurs during which it is in extended sleep.
 - After the timeout, the device enters hibernation mode
-- P0_5 on the motherboard is used to wake up the device from hibernation to active state and it continues to advertise until the adv_timeout
+- P0_5 on the motherboard is used to wake up the device from hibernation to active state and it continues to advertise until the adv_timeout. **Connect a flywire from P0_5 to ground only when you want to wake-up the device from hibernation mode.**
 - On wake-up the address 0 is remapped to either OTP or ROM or SysRAM depending on how the device is programmed to wake-up.

 The expected result of the example can be verified by:
-- Connecting the motherboard to the desktop/laptop and observing the power profile in SmartSnippets Studio.
+- Connecting the motherboard to the desktop/laptop and observing the power profile in SmartSnippets Toolbox.

 ## HW and SW configuration

-This example runs on the BLE Smart SoC (System on Chip) devices:
+This example runs on the DA14531 SoC (System on Chip) device:
 - DA14531 daughter board + DA145xxDEVKT-P PRO-Motherboard.

-The user manuals for the development kits can be found:
+The user manual for the development kits can be found:
 - [here](https://www.dialog-semiconductor.com/products/da14531-development-kit-pro) for the DA145xxDEVKT-P PRO-Motherboard.

 To run the program from flash or OTP, please visit chapter 11 of the [SmartSnippets Toolbox User Manual](http://lpccs-docs.dialog-semiconductor.com/SmartSnippetsToolbox5.0.8_UM/index.html )

-* **General Hardware configuration DA14531 using DA145xxDEVKT-P PRO-Motherboard**
+* **General Hardware configuration of DA14531 using DA145xxDEVKT-P PRO-Motherboard**

 	- The general hardware configuration remains the same for the 3 use-cases here.
 Only for the SPI Flash use-case we need additional jumper settings.
 	- Connect the DA145xxDEVKT-P PRO-Motherboard to the working station through USB1 connector.

 	![Motherboard_Hardware_Configuration_DA14531](assets/jtag.png)

+Note: Due to fewer GPIOs in DA14531, the P0_11 GPIO is shared with the software trigger functionality.
+To get a current profile in the SmartSnippets Toolbox Power Profiler, either remove the jumper J8[1-2]
+	  on the Motherboard (then the software trigger functionality is lost) or map the SW_Trigger functionality button to a different GPIO.

 * **Software configuration**